Updated: Aug 17

-However, I credit my Mom, who realized when I was a wee bairn (too much Outlander?) or a young girl that I was destined for a life dedicated to reading books.
-All kinds of books.
-My mind expanded when Mom gave my pre-teen brain the classic book, Jane Eyre.
+However, I credit my Mom, who realized when I was a wee bairn (too much Outlander?) or a young girl that I was destined for a life dedicated to reading a wide variety of books.
+My mind expanded when Mom gave my pre-teen brain the classic book Jane Eyre.
 I was hooked.

-I didn’t read your typical 60s Nancy Drew teenage novels.
-Bleh.
-After all, I was a rebel who liked Ringo and wouldn’t be caught dead reading kiddie books, although now I am a diehard fan of YA Fiction.
-I jumped feet first and started on Wuthering Heights as soon as I finished Eyre.
+Before long, I jumped feet first and started on Wuthering Heights after I finished Eyre.
 WH is genuine Romance Fiction, and Heathcliff didn’t need Mr. Grey’s whips to get hooked on his lady love.
 Wuthering Heights is hard-core “love” and doesn’t require describing Heathcliff’s manly parts.
 But everything clicked in my head as my synapses were hardwired to the point that I still, to this very day, in my 60s, get excited about literature.
-All kinds of literature.
 I’ll argue, with passion, about Wuthering Heights being the most romantic book ever written.
-I’m afraid the #metoo movement may have blinded some readers to “true” romance, and I believe Catherine must have been putting off some serious pheromones while running through the English heather.
+I’m afraid the #metoo movement may have blinded some readers to “true” romance, and I believe Catherine must have been putting off some severe pheromones while running through the English heather.

 In all seriousness, I have been chasing my first two books, Jane Eyre & Wuthering Heights, my entire life because they gave me a natural “high” that I still want to experience with all the feels and all the passion.
 I’ll never stop until my heart stops.
 The Great Gatsby, Emma, To Kill A Mockingbird, Gone With The Wind (a dayum good book), The Little Prince, and So.
 Many.
 More.
-These great books have enriched my life and soothed my wild soul.
+These great books have enriched my life.

 But I’m not a collector.
 I do not have dusty books sitting idly on my bookshelves.
 I keep a precious few because I chose to pass them on, determined to convince non-readers to catch the addiction.
 My books are sent by mail, passed lovingly to friends over lunch, or put in my Little Free Library.
 My novels soar and go forth to spread joy.